ionic-team/ionic-docs/docs/utilities/animations.md

 ## Overview

-Ionic Animations is a utility that allows developers to build complex animations in a platform agnostic manner.
-Developers do not need to be using a particular framework such as React or Angular, nor do they even need to be building an Ionic app.
-As long as developers have access to v5.0 or greater of Ionic Framework, they will have access to all of Ionic Animations.
+Ionic Animations is a tool that enables developers to create complex animations in a platform-agnostic manner, without requiring a specific framework or an Ionic app.

-Building efficient animations can be tricky.
-Developers are often limited by the libraries available to them as well as the hardware that their apps run on.
-On top of that, many animation libraries use a JavaScript-driven approach to running animations where they handle the calculation of your animation's values at every step in a `requestAnimationFrame` loop.
-This reduces the scalability of your animations as the library is constantly computing values and using up CPU time.
+Creating efficient animations can be challenging, as it is limited by the available libraries and hardware resources of the app.
+Moreover, many animation libraries use a JavaScript-driven approach, which can reduce the scalability of animations and use up CPU time.

-Ionic Animations uses the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) to build and run your animations.
-In doing this, we offload all work required to compute and run your animations to the browser.
-As a result, this allows the browser to make any optimizations it needs and ensures your animations run as smoothly as possible.
-While most browsers support a basic implementation of Web Animations, we fallback to [CSS Animations](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations) for browsers that do not support Web Animations.
-The performance difference in switching between these two should typically be negligible.
+Ionic Animations, on the other hand, uses the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API), which offloads all the computation and running of animations to the browser.
+This approach allows the browser to optimize the animations and ensure their smooth execution.
+In cases where Web Animations are not supported, Ionic Animations will fall back to [CSS Animations](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations), which should have a negligible difference in performance.

 ## Installation